aertslab/SpatialNF/examples/spatialde/README.md

 A config file for a  single sample spatialDE workflow for input as CSV files can be generated with following command:

 ```
-Nextflow config SpatialNF/main.nf -profile mm10,singularity,spatial_csv,single_sample,spatialde > single_sample_spatialde_aeh.config
+nextflow config SpatialNF/main.nf -profile mm10,singularity,spatial_csv,single_sample,spatialde > single_sample_spatialde_aeh.config
 ```
 where `SpatialNF` is the path to the SpatialNF parent directory.
 This config file should be adjusted to contain the path to the data and proper parameters.

 #### input data

 The input data is specified in the `data` section.
-In this case CSV files:
+In this case, we use CSV files as input:

 ```
    data {
       spatial_csv = '/lustre1/project/stg_00002/lcb/nhecker/software/git/SpatialNF/examples/data/mouse_cortex_molecular_cartography/*/outs'
    }
 ```
 where `*` is a wildcard to use all three subfolders; one subfolder per sample.
+Always use full file paths in order to allow singularity to find them.

 The `data` parameters are specific to the input data type.
 For 10X spaceranger output as input data, use a `spaceranger_visium` entry: